pragmasoft-ua/kite-chat-frontend/README.md

 - custom variables for sizing, background pattern, ...?
 - aria attributes for controls
 - virtual scrolling
-- remember input height
-- sticky dates
 - Conversation context (page url, ip, browser lang, time, timezone, location)
-- github sponsorship
+- telegram login (other social logins like google/facebook?)
 - automate npm publish with github actions
 - playwright e2e tests
 - use temporal polyfill for timestamp
-- document use of https://www.npmjs.com/package/@webcomponents/webcomponentsjs as a polyfill (and test) or remove it from dependencies
+- document use of https://www.npmjs.com/package/@webcomponents/webcomponentsjs as a polyfill (and test) or remove dependency
-- ❌consider dockerz html template (astro starlight is used instead)
 - https://www.npmjs.com/package/standard (also exists for ts)
+- remember input height
+- ❌ consider dockerz html template (use Starlight instead)
+- ❌ github sponsorship (not supported in Ukraine)